-- When conditions allow (incline, road situation, etc.), you can shift into a higher gear. - Release the throttle while simultaneously pulling the clutch lever, shift into the next gear, release the clutch lever, and open the throttle.
+- Shift into a higher gear when conditions allow (incline, road situation, etc.). - Release the throttle while simultaneously pulling the clutch lever, shift into the next gear, release the clutch lever, and open the throttle.

 You can see the positions of the 6 forward gears in the figure.
 The idle position is between the first and second gears.
 First gear is used for starting off or for steep inclines.